Lauren Reinhard

 MFA, Sarah Lawrence College.
-Director, movement director, and experimental playwright focusing on devised theatre in New York City.
-Reinhard’s work seeks to usher in a new epoch of feminine mythology with magic, symbols, and ritual as constant creative companions.
-Selected directing credits include: Iphigenia and Other Daughters, (Trojan) Women: Redux, Orson’s Shadow, The Inferno Project, House of Yes, Trojan Women 2.0, Rumors, ’night mother, Damnee Manon Sacree Sandra, and The Changeling.
-Selected performance credits include: 4.48 Psychosis, Crave, The Bakkhai, Midsummer Night’s Dream, and her solo show, All the Tiny Pieces.
-As a playwright, Reinhard’s plays have been performed in and around New York City.
-She has served on the advisory and literary board of Rapscallion Theatre Collective, as director of development for TheatreRats, and has worked in casting for Horizon Theatre Repertory.
-She is an audition coach in Manhattan and a member of Lincoln Center Directors Lab and The Magdalena Project, an international network of women in theatre.
-She is the founder of Lauren Reinhard Performance Works.
+A director, intimacy choreographer, and playwright in New York City, Reinhard has taught acting, directing, solo performance, devising, theatrical intimacy, and performance art at LIU Post and Sarah Lawrence College.
+Selected directing credits include Rhinoceros, Spring Awakening, Urinetown, The Love of the Nightingale, Iphigenia and Other Daughters, Orson’s Shadow, The Inferno Project, House of Yes, Trojan Women 2.0, Rumors, ‘night Mother, and The Changeling.
+As a playwright, her plays have been performed in and around New York City.
+Reinhard has served on the advisory and literary board of Rapscallion Theatre Collective, as Director of Development for TheatreRats, and has worked in casting for Horizon Theatre Repertory.
+She is an audition coach in Manhattan and is a member of Lincoln Center Directors Lab, SDC, and The Magdalena Project, an international network of women in theatre.
+She is the founder of Lauren Reinhard Performance Works and currently serves on the executive board of the acting focus group of ATHE (Association of Theatre in Higher Education.)
 SLC, 2022–

 Undergraduate Courses 2024-2025